Nadezhda Bravo Cladera: Early life and education

 She attended the Anglo American School in Oruro and when the family moved to La Paz Hugo Dávila Senior High School where she graduated as Bachelor in Humanities (1961).
 At the "Instituto Normal Superior Simón Bolivar" in La Paz she became a teacher of English and French languages (1966) for the Senior High School.

 After Hugo Banzer's coup d'état (1971) in Bolivia she was imprisoned.
-Thanks to a scholarship of the French Government, she studied at the University of Franche-Comté in Besançon where she obtained her Licence ès Lettres de Linguistique (1973).
+Thanks to a scholarship of the French Government, she studied at the University of Franche-Comté in Besançon where she obtained her licence ès lettres de linguistique (1973).

 Nadezhda met her husband, Anders Nilsson, at the university of Besançon.
 "It was love that took her to Sweden".
 They have two sons: Andrés Fernando and Ernesto Ricardo.
-In Sweden, she obtained a Bachelor of Arts degree (Filosofie kandidatexamen) (1983) and a Master of Arts degree (Filosofie Magisterexamen) (1997), with a major in Spanish, at the University of Stockholm and her Doctor of Philosophy degree (Filosofie Doktorsexamen) in Romance Languages with a major in Hispanic Linguistics (2004) at the University of Uppsala.
+In Sweden, she obtained a Bachelor of Arts degree (Filosofie kandidatexamen) (1983) and a Master of Arts degree (Filosofie Magisterexamen) (1997), with a major in Spanish, at the Stockholm University and her Doctor of Philosophy degree (Filosofie Doktorsexamen) in Romance Languages with a major in Hispanic Linguistics (2004) at the University of Uppsala.
 "She defended her thesis in Spanish with French guidance".